TimHanewich/Misc-Articles/Introducing-Earnings-Call-API/readme.md

 The **category** parameter is an integer-based ID that represents a category of topics.
 You can find the categories [on the documentation page](https://aletheiaapi.com/docs/#earnings-call-highlights).

 ## Free and Available over REST API
 The service is free to use for private developers and is available over a REST API, meaning it is accessible from virtually any programming language or development stack.
-[Register for an account](https://aletheiaapi.com/login/) to start using the service now!.
+[Register for an account](https://aletheiaapi.com/login/) to start using the service now!